xmartlabs/blog/_posts/2021-07-30-Introducing-PagerTabStrip-SwiftUI-pager-view.md

 From the beginning, we designed the library to provide the same development experience as using a native Apple component such as TabView.
 So if you're familiar with TabView, PagerTabStrip will seem super straightforward to use; just add the child views and provide the tabBarInfo view for each one.

-**PagerTabStrip defines de UI using SwiftUI declarative approach.** From day one, we banned collections of views to updates de UI.
+**PagerTabStrip defines the UI using the elegant SwiftUI declarative approach.** From day one, we banned collections of views to updates the UI.

 ```swift
 PagerTabStripView() {